Dry County (song)

+In Europe, the Remixed Bob Clearmountain edited radio version was issued as a single.

 Lyrical interpretation

 "Dry County" is about the decline of the U.S. domestic oil industry and its effect on those whose income relied on it.
 In live versions of the song, during the buildup to the second guitar solo, Jon Bon Jovi often includes a monologue about the struggles of life generally.

 Live performances

 Although "Dry County" is considered a fan favorite, it was only played regularly on the Keep the Faith Tour.
 On May 13, 2006, Bon Jovi played "Dry County" live at the first concert of the summer leg of their Have a Nice Day Tour in Düsseldorf, it was the first time it had been played live in 10 years, and went on to be performed on further occasions on that tour and on the band's more recent Lost Highway Tour.
 The band's followers often display signs requesting the song.
 It was also performed during The Circle Tour and Because We Can Tour.
 It was performed once on the This House Is Not for Sale Tour in 2018 at the Allentown, Pennsylvania show.